Kindergartner finds cocaine in classmate's backpack

-SOUTHWEST PHILADELPHIA --Police said a 6-year-old girl found a bag of cocaine in another student's backpack inside a kindergarten class at Mastery Charter's Hardy Williams Elementary School in Southwest Philadelphia.
+PHILADELPHIA, Pennsylvania --Police said a 6-year-old girl found a bag of cocaine in another student's backpack inside a kindergarten class at Mastery Charter's Hardy Williams Elementary School in Philadelphia.

 Officials said the little girl thought it was sugar.

-"She put the actual bag in her mouth and was chewing it," said Philadelphia Police Lt.
-John Walker.
+"She put the actual bag in her mouth and was chewing it," Philadelphia police Lieutenant John Walker said.
 "Fortunately, she didn't break the actual seal."

-A teacher saw the child with the bag and, suspecting it was drugs, took it from the student; the teacher called police and DHS.
+A teacher saw the child with the bag and, suspecting it was drugs, took it from the student and called police.

 In a statement, the school said both children were taken to the nurse's office "where it was determined there was no evidence either of the students had ingested the substance."